History of Autism

 There is some evidence that people with autism may have certain deficiencies in vitamins and minerals.
-These deficiencies don’t cause autism.
+These deficiencies don’t cause autism spectrum disorder.
 Supplements, though, may be recommended to improve nutrition.
 Vitamin B and magnesium are two of the most frequent supplements used for people with autism.
 However, one can overdose on these vitamins, so mega-vitamins should be avoided.

 Diet changes may also help with some symptoms of autism.
 Food allergies, for example, may make behavior problems worse.
 Removing the allergen from the diet may improve behavior issues.

 How Are Complementary Therapies Used to Treat Autism?

 These treatments may help increase learning and communications skills in some people with autism.
 Complementary therapies include music, art, or animal therapy, such as horseback riding or swimming with dolphins.